 How much calcium do college-age women need in order to avoid osteoporosis and other such problems in later life?
 What's the best way to get it?
 (Calcium, I mean, not osteoporosis.)

 Good question!
 The recommended daily allowance (RDA) of calcium for adults ages 19 to 50 is 1000 mg per day.
 It's good to note, however, that although osteoporosis is a disease associated with older people, prevention of it starts in childhood.
 With that being said, check out Calcium — how much is enough? for more information about how much calcium is recommended for children and adults, as well as information about the best sources for calcium.

 You're asking the right questions, Curious, since women, in particular, need to be especially vigilant about their calcium intake.
 They make less bone than men, lose it at a faster rate, and live longer.
 Thus, women start their adult years with less bone and have a longer time to lose it.
 Women's bone loss begins at around age 30, and proceeds slowly and continuously until menopause (at approximately age 50).
-It often speeds up at menopause and continues at a high rate for the next 5 to 10 years.
+It often speeds up at menopause and continues at a high rate for the next five to ten years.